About the UCPH Housing Foundation

 Jan Andresen Nielsen

 The UCPH Housing Foundation is a non-profit organization independent of the University of Copenhagen.
-The service is not subsidized by government or university.
-All income goes into paying the costs involved in providing the service.
+The service is not subsidized by the government or the university.
+All income is used for paying the costs involved in providing the service.

-The Housing Foundation is the only entity providing housing services for the University of Copenhagen, and we only assist international students and staff.
-Otherwise, the norm is that students find housing on their own, and choose options in the Greater Copenhagen area (rather than relying on the city centre).
-A travel time of 45 minutes is considered normal.
+The Housing Foundation is the only entity providing housing services for the University of Copenhagen, and we only assist certain kinds of international students and staff.
+Otherwise, the norm is that students and staff find housing on their own.
+This often means choosing accommodation in the wider Greater Copenhagen area rather than in the city center, with a commute of 45 minutes being considered normal.

+The rental market in Copenhagen is incredibly competitive.
 Do not underestimate how difficult it can be to find housing on your own in Copenhagen, especially in the fall semester.
-The same goes for using our housing system.
-If you receive an invitation to our system and choose not to make use of it at the time you receive it, please be aware that you cannot expect that there will be vacancies later on.
+The sheer lack of available rental accommodation means it is often difficult to find any accommodation at all, let alone at a price suitable to you.
+The same goes for using our housing system--if you receive an invitation to our system and choose not to make use of it when you receive it, please be aware that you cannot expect to find many (or even any) vacancies if you change your mind later on.